 King's Christian Collegiate started a Model United Nations group in 2011.
 Since then, it has become a vibrant extra-curricular club that provides opportunities to attend both local and out-of-province MUN conferences.
 Also, core to MUN at King's is leadership development.

-Soon we will host our sixth annual
+Soon we will host our seventh annual

 conference, a unique conference that offers both regular and tutorial MUN committees.
 Tutorial committees are designed specifically for students in grades 7-8, introducing them to the MUN experience.

 Due to COVID, King'sMUN2021 will be online.

 MUN, or Model United Nations, is a student run club that focuses on awareness, research, debate, and resolutions of the world’s most current and pressing issues.
 To do this, MUN uses debate procedures similar to those of the United Nations.
 When student attend conferences (there are thousands around the world), students join a committee as a delegate of a specific country and come prepared to debate that nation’s point of view on the given topic.
 Students are taught not only how to debate effectively to gain support for their resolutions, but will also learn the complexity of the world and the UN, demonstrating the importance of collaboration while not abandoning their positions and sovereignty.
 MUN helps equip students for the future, exposing them to global issues and realities, becoming more internationally minded.

 How does an MUN conference work?